uwcsc/Unix-101/README.md

 Lots of programs only really work for the command line, and almost every software professional :woman_technologist: knows their way around it.
 It's a critical skill to have :moneybag:.
 Also you can look like a leet hacker.

 ## Basics of shell interaction
+**If you don't know how to do something, just google it.
+Practice is a great way to level up your google-fu, and that's a cirtical skill**!

+You can also do `man command_name` to read the manual for a comman, or try `command_name -h` or `command_name --help`.

 ### Opening the terminal
 Linux :penguin:: On Ubuntu, Ctrl+Alt+T will open a terminal.
 Or try Alt+F2 and type in `terminal` or `gnome-terminal`.
 Otherwise, this might depend on your Linux distribution.
 If you're using the CSCF computers, and your terminal has a `%` in it, type `bash` and hit enter to open up the bash shell.